muzkkir/CTFFriday_2020_July_W1/README.md

 # Writeup for CTFFriday 2020 July W1 by Muzkkir

-In this article, I’m going to explain solutions of NSCTF July Week 1, 2020 CTF challenge theame "Asur" Organized by Net-Square Solutions Pvt.
+In this article, I’m going to explain solutions of NSCTF July Week 1, 2020 CTF challenge theme "Asur" Organized by Net-Square Solutions Pvt.
 Ltd. and created by Prachi Karad.

 This CTF had Five different challenges in which major 4 domain was covered; Stenography, Cryptography, Privilege Escalation, and Web challenges.
 We have to start from Stenography and Cryptography exploitation to access the system and Privilege Escalation to read the flag file.

 <kbd>![alt text](images/1.png)</kbd>

 ## First Flag

 <kbd>![alt text](images/02.png)</kbd>

-As the challenge was about the looking for the "MASK" on webpage.
-I visit source code page and found that.
+As the challenge was about looking for the "MASK" on the webpage.
+I visit the source code page and found that.

 <kbd>![alt text](images/03.png)</kbd>

 <kbd>![alt text](images/04.png)</kbd>

-Firstly, I have download all images and try to use Staghide tool to extract data.
+Firstly, I have download all images and try to use the Staghide tool to extract data.

 <kbd>![alt text](images/2.png)</kbd>

-I use Binwalk tool to extract data from the images.
+I use the Binwalk tool to extract data from the images.
 I got extracted files from the "mask.jpg"

 <kbd>![alt text](images/3.png)</kbd>